You're not stuck.

 What’s Included

-• 8 weekly live group sessions, 90 minutes each
+• 9 weekly live virtual group sessions, 90 minutes each

 • An intimate group container, limited to 12 participants